Note: If you'd prefer to edit a Course using a quick start, see the Edit a Course Quick Start Guide.

 |NOTE: In almost every case, Course Outcomes are sequenced in a Course and build on one another, which is why you have the option to reorder them.|

-36] To delete the revision you’re working on without publishing it, click the three dot menu next to the Publish button.
+38] To revert to the previous version of the Course without publishing the edits you just made, click the three dot menu next to the Publish button.

-37] When the menu appears, click Delete Revision.
+39] When the menu appears, click Revert Version.

 Deactivate a Course